Softmotions/ncms/ncms-docs/ncms-docs-en/doc/cookbook/cookbook.rst

     All rights reserved

-This line would never be changed individually for a single page, it would only be changed only for all site's pages.
+This line would never be changed individually for a single page, it would only be changed for all of a site's pages.
 Therefore the best way is to set it directly in the template, so instead of:

 .. code-block:: html